PampaWarro/warrolight/arduino/libraries/RF24/docs/linux_install.md

    make
    sudo ./gettingstarted
    ```

 ## Manual Install

-1. Install prerequisites if there are any (MRAA, LittleWire libraries, setup SPI device etc)
+1. Install prerequisites if there are any (pigpio, MRAA, LittleWire libraries, setup SPI device etc)
-@note See the [MRAA](http://iotdk.intel.com/docs/master/mraa/index.html) documentation for more info on installing MRAA <br>
+   @note See the [MRAA](http://iotdk.intel.com/docs/master/mraa/index.html) documentation for more info on installing MRAA
 2. Make a directory to contain the RF24 and possibly RF24Network lib and enter it
    ```shell
    mkdir ~/rf24libs